mikehibbett/lplc-rad/README.md

 This year we will be using a simple photodiode.
 The circuit is easier to construct and draws far less power than the 400v power supply required by a Geiger-Muller tube.
 As a stretch goal we will try to CNC machine a PCB and 3D print an enclosure, creating a handheld detector than can be powered by a 9v battery.
 Perfect for prospecting in the mountains or when browsing antique shops for genuine Uranium glass or Radium painted watch faces.
 As one does.

+In this weekend long project we aim to:

+  Have fun
+  Build a working detector circuit
+  CNC machine a PCB for it
+  Design a 3D enclosure for it
+  Detect the radiation from a banana

+  Steps 2 - 5 are optional and may be filled in later